OMF-Open-MBSE-Framework/OMF/README.md

 - Create a new branch from `0-DEV` with the name `RELEASE/<version>` (e.g. `RELEASE/1.0.0`)
 - On the release branch, change the version in `gradle.properties` (remove SNAPSHOT suffix)
 - Commit and push.
-- Publish to nexus & maven central staging repo => gradle task `publish` (Broken at the moment) The CI/CD will build the plugin and publish it to Nexus & Maven Central staging
+- Publish to nexus & maven central staging repo => gradle task `publish` The CI/CD will build the plugin and publish it to Nexus & Maven Central staging (this is broken at the moment, so you will have to do it manually)

-** Manual Publish task
+** Manual Publish task **
 1) Follow the 'First time setup' section of [Our guide on how to release to maven central](https://samaresengineering.atlassian.net/wiki/spaces/ST/pages/2514026503/Publish+to+Maven+Central)
 2) Run the gradle task 'publishing/publishAllPublicationsToMavenCentralRepository'
-**

 - If there are validation problems:
   - Fix them on the release branch